 Functional requirement - your manager will tick all that apply to this role Health problems that may affect work tasks Adjustments/support that may be available Good hearing and vision including accurate colour vision.
 Some aspects of this role may have safety critical features such as visual or audible alarms or colour coded components.
 Many roles include the necessity to accurately read patient written or electronic information quickly and in pressured situations.
 Sensory problems i.e. hearing, sight (that are not corrected by spectacles, lenses or hearing aids) which may include colour blindness, detached retina, macular degeneration or profound hearing loss.
 Dyslexia can pose additional problems for computing and reading or recording complex health information and additional specialist support may be required.
 An assessment will be undertaken in regard to any sensory deficit that may impact on staff safety.
 Adjustments available may include hearing loops, adapted telephones, training for staff in understanding disability.
-A specialist report on dyslexia may be necessary to put in place suitable adjustments that will protect both the healthcare worker and patients.
-Skin conditions i.e. eczema, dermatitis, allergies, psoriasis If you have any of these conditions let us know as you may be particularly vulnerable if adequate support is not provided Working with broken skin on hands is an infection control risk you work with patients or specimens Those with a pre existing skin problem require skin surveillance and may need adjustments.
+A specialist report on dyslexia may be necessary to put in place suitable adjustments that will protect both the healthcare worker and patients. ✓ Working with chemicals, substances or work processes that can affect the skin including wet work, use of latex gloves or skin irritants or sensitisers Skin conditions i.e. eczema, dermatitis, allergies, psoriasis If you have any of these conditions let us know as you may be particularly vulnerable if adequate support is not provided Working with broken skin on hands is an infection control risk you work with patients or specimens Those with a pre existing skin problem require skin surveillance and may need adjustments.
 Alternatives to most products can be found to accommodate skin issues.
 Temporary adjustments may be made for those with broken skin on their hands.
 Those with suspected work-related allergies may be referred for allergy testing.